mistermaxis/capstone-module-1/README.md

 # Capstone Module 1 - Conference Website.

-> Template repository with linter setup for HTML/CSS.
+> The project for the fourth week in the Microverse Module 1.

 # Screenshot goes here

-Additional description about the project and its features.

 ## Built With